pamswi/QA-project/README.md

 # QA Project: Pam's Crust and Craft

-the following project consists of a simple CRUD app developed in Python its main functionality is to populate basket items and simulate a sale using checkout and payment routes the app is built using back-end Flask micro-framework as well as MySQL database the styling and functionality is powered by HTML, CSS, Bootstrap and JavaScript

-this particular app was developed using Agile methodology
+## Introduction

+The "Pam's Crust and Craft" project involves the development of a simple CRUD (Create, Read, Update, Delete) application in Python.
+The primary functionality of this application is to manage a virtual shopping experience, allowing users to browse products, add them to their basket, simulate a sale, and view their order history.
+The application is built using the Flask micro-framework for the back end and utilises a MySQL database for data storage.
+The front-end components are powered by HTML, CSS, Bootstrap, and JavaScript.

+The development of this application adheres to the Agile methodology, ensuring flexibility, collaboration, and iterative development to meet user requirements effectively.

-## functionality and usage
+## Functionality and Usage
-functionality of the app:
+The application offers the following features:

-- landing page which allows to navigate to other sections of the app
+- A visually appealing landing page with navigation links to different sections of the app.
 <img src="screenshots/Pasted image 20230815143728.png">

-- browse products available in the menu section
+- Users can browse products available in the menu section.
 <img src="screenshots/Pasted image 20230815142708.png">

-- browse menu items by category such as vegetarian options only
+- Users can filter menu items by category, such as vegetarian options.
 <img src="screenshots/Pasted image 20230815143546.png">

-- view product details such as picture, description and price
+- Detailed information about a product, including its picture, description, and price.
 <img src="screenshots/Pasted image 20230815142734.png">

-- add and remove products from the basket
+- Adding and removing products from the basket.
 <img src="screenshots/Pasted image 20230815142807.png">

-- checkout the current order by providing customer information such as name, last name, phone number, email address
+- Users can provide customer information, including name, last name, phone number, and email address, to proceed with the checkout process.
 <img src="screenshots/Pasted image 20230815142831.png">

--  provide payment details so a payment simulation can be conducted
+- Users can simulate the payment process by providing payment details.
 <img src="screenshots/Pasted image 20230815143119.png">

-- view the last placed order as well as any other previous orders
+- Users can view their last placed order and previous orders.
 <img src="screenshots/Pasted image 20230815143239.png">
 <img src="screenshots/Pasted image 20230815143323.png">

-- lastly, a contact form has been added to enable customers to send enquiries or feedback easily
+- A contact form enables users to send inquiries or feedback easily.
 <img src="screenshots/Pasted image 20230815144428.png">

-## technologies used
+## Technologies used
     Python version: 3.11.2
     Flask version: 2.2.3
     Jinja2 templating engine

-all of the other necessary modules are specified in the requirements.txt file which can be executed with pip in order to install all of the dependencies: `pip install -r requirements.txt`
+all of the other necessary modules are defined in the requirements.txt file which can be executed with pip in order to install all of the dependencies: `pip install -r requirements.txt`

-## file explanation
+## File Explanation & Structure
 file structure has been tested and allows for importing modules and classes across different .py files
 - **app.py** is set up to act as the main program, so in order to start the app `py app.py` needs to be executed running this file will start the Flask development server on default port 5000